Top-Tier Recognition for Machins in Legal 500 2026

-“I am good at helping clients understand the process and being honest and upfront about the likely outcome of a case.
-I get a great deal of satisfaction in helping them resolve any family issues with the least amount of fuss and as quickly and efficiently as possible, whilst achieving the best possible outcome.”
+“I help clients to understand the process and will be honest and upfront about the likely outcome of a case.
+I get a great deal of satisfaction helping my clients resolve any family issues with the least amount of fuss and as quickly and efficiently as possible, whilst achieving the best possible outcome.”

 Divorcing without legal advice can lead to costly mistakes.
 Learn how expert guidance can ensure a fair settlement, protect your finances, and prioritize child welfare